-Birth to 3 Years 3 to 4 Years Reception Year I Year 2 Year 3 Year 4 Year 5 Year 6 • Using Use repeating Use layers of Build up layers Layers or overlapping shapes. two or more colours. of colours.
-Patterns Mimic print from the environment (e.g. wallpapers).
+Birth to 3 Years 3 to 4 Years Reception Year I Year 2 Year 3 Year 4 Year 5 Year 6 Using Layers Use repeating or overlapping shapes.
+Use layers of two or more colours.
+Build up layers of colours.
+Patterns Mimic print from the environment (eg. wallpapers).
 Replicate patterns observed in natural or built environments.
 Create an accurate pattern, showing fine detail.
-Materials Use objects Make printing Use a range of Used. to create prints (e.g. fruit, vegetables or sponges). blocks (e.g. from coiled string glued to a block). visual elements to reflect the purpose of the work Techniques Press, roll, rub and stamp to make prints.
+Materials Used Use objects to create prints (e.g. fruit, vegetables or sponges).
+Make printing blocks (e.g. from coiled string glued to a block).
+Use a range of visual elements to reflect the purpose of the work Techniques Press, roll, rub and stamp to make prints.
 Make precise repeating patterns.